phoenixframework/phoenix_live_view/guides/client/js-interop.md

     let liveSocket = new LiveSocket("/live", Socket, {hooks: Hooks, ...})
     ...

-The hook can push events to the LiveView by using the `pushEvent` function.
+The hook can push events to the LiveView by using the `pushEvent` function and receive a reply from the server via a `{:reply, map, socket}` return value.
+The reply payload will be passed to the optional `pushEvent` response callback.

-Communication with the hook can be done by using data attributes on the container.
+Communication with the hook from the server can be done by reading data attributes on the hook element, or by using `push_event` on the server and `handleEvent` on the client.

 For example, to implement infinite scrolling, one might do:

-    <div id="infinite-scroll" phx-hook="InfiniteScroll" data-page="<%= @page %>" />
+    <div id="infinite-scroll" phx-hook="InfiniteScroll" data-page="<%= @page %>">

 And then in the client: